John 3:1-36 - Outline of John (Book Notes menu page)

 that whosoever believeth in Him...-

 There is a difference between 'believing in Him' and 'believing about Him.'
 You may believe that a certain airplane is mechanically sound, and that its pilot is skilled and trustworthy.
 But that belief will not get you anywhere.
-In order to get to the destination, you must 'believe in' the pilot and his aircraft, by climbing aboard and resting your full confidence in what and who you believe.
+In order to get to the destination, you must 'believe in' the pilot and his aircraft, by climbing aboard and resting your full confidence in who and what you believe.
 Many bystanders may observe the plane as it departs, but only the few inside are lifted skyward.

 Likewise, God's provision of salvation from sin is exclusive: